 Abstract (50-100 words) - general insight into the topic, project and findings Acknowledgments Table of Contents Main Content Format of the organisation is flexible but it needs to feature: General Introduction ----- Your research field (4000 words) Background and Context \

-History city planning in Switzerland has been primarily neglected due to cultural stigma of the ideal rural and alpine life.
+Historically, city planning in Switzerland has been primarily neglected due to cultural stigma of the ideal rural and alpine life.
 Cities have been seen as the breed of disobedient movements and the underclass of society.
 Structural aspect: Vicious cycle of suburbia and commuting Statistical Aspect: Consumption and cost of space in Zürich Ownership debate: Björn shit

 Research Questions - Hypothesis \